nanowrimo/aether/README.md

 # Aether

-Aether project contains tools for management of AWS infrastructure, most notably the Aether Ruby shell (`ae-shell`).
+Aether contains tools for management of AWS infrastructure, most notably the Aether Ruby shell (`ae-shell`).
 It's intended mainly for querying, provisioning, and shutdown of "machine" resources, not OS- and application-level configuration which is better left to tools like [Puppet](http://puppetlabs.com/).
-(It does, however, include helpers for invoking Puppet configuration on demand!)
+It does, however, include helpers for remote execution of shell commands to help with bootstrapping, and for Puppet configuration as well.

-This gem was initially developed by [National Novel Writing Month](http://nanowrimo.org) for use in managing its AWS-backed website infrastructure its event website.
+This gem was initially developed by [National Novel Writing Month](http://nanowrimo.org) for use in managing its AWS-backed website infrastructure.
 It has since been released under the GPL.

 ## Installation